OSAS/rh-events/2013/FOSDEM.md

 Speaker self introduction:
 Hans has been a Linux developer since 1996, working on a wide variety of projects, including maintaining 200 packages in Fedora, various hwmon kernel drivers, rewriting and merging many out of tree webcam drivers into the mainline kernel, libv4l a userspace library to transparently handle the decompression of many proprietary webcam video formats in userspace.

-Since 2008 Hans works for Red Hat, besides continuing all the FOSS work he did before, at Red Hat he has worked on anaconda the Fedora / Red Hat installer, parted (the partition tool) and currently works on Spice and usb-redirection under qemu.
+Since 2008 Hans works for Red Hat, besides continuing all the FOSS work he did before, at Red Hat he has worked on anaconda the Fedora / Red Hat installer, parted (the partition tool) and currently works on Spice and USB-redirection under QEMU.

 Links: